Talk to Claude with Voice: A Practical Workflow for Claude Code

 Step 2: Speak the four parts in order

-Five extra syllables now save a clarifying round trip later.
+This small effort now saves a clarifying round trip later.

 Step 3: Paste into Claude Code and ship

-Open Claude Code in your terminal, paste the four-part block as your prompt, hit enter.
+Open Claude Code in your terminal, paste your structured text block, and hit enter.

 A worked example: adding a new POST endpoint by voice